oicr-gsi/shesmu/docs/language.md

 Performs a conditional compilation.
 The _tests_ are a comma-separated list of constant names or `Function` + function names.
 If all of these items are defined, _trueexpr_ is used; otherwise, _falseexpr_ is used.
-It's important to note that, unlike `If`, this is a compile time decisions.
+It's important to note that, unlike `If`, this is a compile-time decision.
 Therefore, _trueexpr_ and _falseexpr_ don't have to return the same type and the unused path can depend on constants and functions that are not defined.